 The aspirants’ should be able to incorporate the concept with the three different stages of history and articulate a logical answer, which is what the UPSC tests in each and every candidate.
 Hence, candidates while making notes should follow this accordingly during their preparation and answer writing practice.

 TOPIC – 8

 This topic is general in nature, which needs a basic understanding of Indian Society and Globalization and an ability to interlink them with ease.
 Sources to refer to cover this topic are:

 - Social Problems in India – Ram Ahuja

 Along with referring the sources, aspirants should also check for recent issues in news.

 This again general in nature, candidates should know the basic concept of communalism, regionalism and secularism in India NCERT would come in handy.

-Salient features of world’s physical geography
+Salient features of the world’s physical geography

-To cover this topic of the General Studies Paper I of the UPSC Mains Syllabus, the below mentioned two books would be sufficient and aspirants’ need not look for any other resource.
+To cover this topic of the General Studies Paper I of the UPSC Mains syllabus, the below mentioned two books would be sufficient and aspirants’ need not look for any other resource.